 From tips on how to plan ahead to help seniors age in place, to the ways in which technology is impacting the home care industry, season one of the Help Choose Home podcast series covered a diverse set of topics all aimed at helping to educate and promote the value of aging in place.

-To kick off season two, host Merrily Orsini, president and CEO of corecubed, discusses the 2019 health care at home landscape as it relates to making referrals for care at home.
+To kick off season two, host Merrily Orsini, founder and board chair of corecubed, discusses the 2019 health care at home landscape as it relates to making referrals for care at home.
 This will be part of a wider discussion throughout the season about how to educate the many referral sources about the benefits and value of home care.

 While the concept of home care is well-established and known as an important service for seniors and their families, there is not a one-size fits all model.
 Rather, home care options can be as unique as the individual who needs them–providing a little assistance every few days, round-the-clock help twenty-four-hours per day/seven days per week, or something in between.
 Because of this, home care is often seen as an overly complicated industry and there is uncertainty around who should provide referrals and how home care is paid for.